Discovery Voyage – Shining A Light On Who You Are

-Your values drive your behavior, because they represent your personal barometer for what is right and what is wrong.
+Your values drive your behavior because they represent your personal barometer for what is right and what is wrong.
 Your values are your filter for the things you will or will not do.
-Therefore it is vital to understand your own value system, and to figure out if it’s solid enough to sustain your goals and aspirations.
+Therefore it is vital to understand your own value system and figure out if it’s solid enough to sustain your goals and aspirations.

 3 Beliefs – Where Is Your Truth?

-Beliefs are another dimension of our personality, which drives our behaviors and actions.
+Beliefs are another dimension of our personality with a significant influence over our behavior and actions.
 They represent the ideas and concepts we hold to be true, regardless of whether we have proof of their objective truth or not.

 Although the last part might suggest that beliefs are delusions, they are not.
-Some beliefs are backed up by actual facts, while others are not and depend on faith.
+Some beliefs are backed up by facts, while others are merely rooted in faith.
 The reality is in the eye of the beholder, they say, and when it comes to beliefs, this is 100% true.

-By going through the exercise of understanding your beliefs and identifying how they affect your life, you will gain a proper self-awareness that will allow you to distinguish between those beliefs that lift you and help your progress and those that stunt your evolution and hold you back.
+By going through the exercise of understanding your beliefs and identifying how they affect your life, you will gain the self-awareness you need to distinguish between those beliefs that lift you and help your progress and those that stunt your evolution and hold you back.

 4 Strengths – Where Is Your Energy Coming From?

-By spending time to identify your real strengths, you can then tap into them deeply and wholeheartedly, and utilize them along your entire journey.
+By spending time to identify your real strengths, you can tap into them deeply and wholeheartedly and utilize them throughout your entire journey.
 By setting up your life plan with intent, you will leverage your strengths to propel you not only faster but much farther along the way.

 5 Weaknesses – What Is Holding You Back?